 Why The Court Was Wrong

 Citizens United will undoubtedly go down in history as one of the worst Supreme Court decisions of all time.
 The Spot On Quotes and dissenting opinions in both Bellotti and Citizens United do an excellent job of explaining why restrictions on corporate political speech are not only constitutional, but absolutely necessary.
-The Court’s fundamental mistake was its failure to treat corporate speech any different than an individual’s speech, stating in Bellotti that there was no support, “for the proposition that speech that otherwise would be within the protection of the First Amendment loses that protection simply because its source is a corporation…” It goes without saying that when our Founding Fathers wrote the First Amendment, they were worried about the rights of John Stevens, not the John Stevens Tobacco Company.
+The Court’s fundamental mistake was its failure to treat corporate speech any differently than an individual’s speech, stating in Bellotti that there was no support, “for the proposition that speech that otherwise would be within the protection of the First Amendment loses that protection simply because its source is a corporation…” It goes without saying that when our Founding Fathers wrote the First Amendment, they were worried about the rights of John Stevens, not the John Stevens Tobacco Company.

 Corporations don’t actually have any opinions.
 Whenever a corporation “speaks,” the reality is that some individual or individuals affiliated with the corporation are doing the speaking.
 The speech may be a collective decision made by the board of directors or the brainchild of the social media intern, but a corporation can never say anything that the individual members of the corporation cannot say on their own.
 Corporations can never add a new idea to that marketplace.
 They can only artificially magnify the ideas of the individuals who control the corporation, giving those ideas more power than they inherently deserve.